alexander0042/alexander0042.github.io/index.md

 2. In order to get UV data, a separate grib file is needed for the GFS model, as it is classified as a "Least commonly used parameters.”
 The data ingest steps are the same, but there is an extra step where the wgrib2 `-append` [command ](https://www.cpc.ncep.noaa.gov/products/wesley/wgrib2/append.html) is used to merge the two NetCDF3 files together.
 3. The ensemble data was by far the most difficult to deal with.
 There are several extra steps:
     * The 30-ensemble grib files for a given time step are merged and saved as a grib file in the `/tmp/`
  * The wgrib2 `-ens_processing` [command](https://www.cpc.ncep.noaa.gov/products/wesley/wgrib2/ens_processing.html) is then run on this merged grib file.
-It is an amazing command, and single-handedly produces probability of precipitation, mean, and spread (which is used for precipitation intensity error) from the 30-member ensemble!
+This produces probability of precipitation, mean, and spread (which is used for precipitation intensity error) from the 30-member ensemble; however, it's provides the probability of any (>0) precipitation.
+Since this is a little too sensitive, I used the execellent wgrib2 [trick #65](https://www.ftp.cpc.ncep.noaa.gov/wd51we/wgrib2/tricks.wgrib2), which combines `-rpn` and `-set_prob` to allow arbitrary values to be used.
  * These three values are then exported to NetCDF3 files with the `-set_ext_name` [command](https://www.cpc.ncep.noaa.gov/products/wesley/wgrib2/var.html) set to 1
  * The files are then converted to NetCDF 4 and chucked in the same way
 4. For most variables, the `least significant digit` [parameter](https://unidata.github.io/netcdf4-python/#efficient-compression-of-netcdf-variables) is set to 1, and the compression level is also set to 1.
 There is probably some room for further optimization here.

 ### Retrieval
 When a request comes in, a Lambda function is triggered and is passed the URL parameters (latitude/ longitude/ extended forecast/ units) as a JSON payload.
 These are extracted, and then the [nearest grid cell ](https://kbkb-wx-python.blogspot.com/2016/08/find-nearest-latitude-and-longitude.html)to the lat/long is found from the pickle files created from the model results.
 Weather variables are then iteratively extracted from the NetCDF4 files and saved to a 2-dimensional numpy arrays.
 This is then repeated for each model, skipping the HRRR results the requested location is outside of the HRRR domain.
 For the GFS model, precipitation accumulation is adjusted from the varying time step in the grib file to a standard 1-hour time step.